Xbox Series X restock date — track today on Twitter, Walmart, Target and more

-Locating an Xbox Series X restock and then actually buying a console when you spot one is still very hard, despite it being months since the console's release.
+It's been a quiet week for Xbox Series X restock.
 But, there might be some light at the end of the tunnel.
-After a quiet week of Xbox Series X restock — retailers could be prepping new restocks for the near future.
+Rumors indicate that retailers could be prepping new Xbox Series X restock for the near future.

-However, we're here to help by keeping track of the latest Xbox Series X and Series S restock rumors, tips, and drops.
+So we're here to help by tracking the latest Xbox Series X restock rumors, tips, and drops.
 We've also pulled together a list of U.S. retailers so you have a one-stop shop for finding where to buy the Xbox Series X and Series S.

 Where to buy Xbox Series X: Restock links and updates